cypha-io/Open-Assistant/README.md

 All open source projects begin with people like you.
-Open source is the belief that if we collaborate we can together gift our knowledge and technology to the world for the benefit of humanity.
+Open source is the belief that if we collaborate we can together gift our knowledge and technology to the world for the benefit of humanity and all.

 Check out our [contributing guide](CONTRIBUTING.md) to get started.